« Go Back

 Are there any additional costs or specialist equipment required?

-All students would benefit greatly from having their own tablet or laptop to aid them with their studies.
+All students would benefit from having their own tablet or laptop to aid them with their studies.

 There may be additional costs incurred for selected trips or visits.